 Easily, this book can be completed in a few days.

-Intriging, and comprehensible, get a glimpse of your mind and the workings of it in a way that will help you perceive your hesitation to love, why you clench onto love, and in consequence, why loving yourself is imperative to master love.
+Intriguing, and comprehensible, get a glimpse of your mind and the workings of it in a way that will help you perceive your hesitation to love, why you clench onto love, and in consequence, why loving yourself is imperative to master love.

 Other suggestions: The Four Agreements, The Four Agreements: Companion Book